syazsolo/sovereignty/README.md

 From `Game Theory 🎮`, emerged `The Prisoner's Dilemma`, which so happen is an actual game - that you can play.

-With sovereignty\_, you just follow a few steps (our fault if you cant follow), and then you can start playing.
+With sovereignty, you just follow a few steps (our fault if you cant follow), and then you can start playing.

 I suggest you listen to Veritasium, explaining [`The Prisoner's Dilemma`](https://www.youtube.com/watch?v=mScpHTIi-kM)